NGC 3667 - Spiral Galaxy in Crater

-NGC 3667 - Spiral Galaxy is classified as Spiral (SAab) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 3667 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 3667 - Spiral Galaxy in Crater is classified as Spiral (SAab) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 3667 - Spiral Galaxy in Crater in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 3667

 Celestial coordinates for the J2000 equinox of NGC 3667 are provided in the following table: